The Basics of Properly Preserving Evidence After a Truck Accident

 Proof of the extent of any injuries you incurred from the accident is also clear evidence.
 Besides that, the driver’s medical documents can also show whether they’ve had problems relating to drugs or alcohol, or issues with their health that could have provoked their inability to drive well.

-How Should I Be Storing Evidence I Retrieve After An Accident?
+Evidence in Trucking Accident Cases – How Should I Be Storing Evidence I Retrieve After an Accident?

 Pictures are one of the most critical pieces of evidence you’ll need to defend yourself.
 Using your phone, take photos from all the vehicles’ possible angles and not just the areas that were affected.
 Photograph your location and other things included during the accident, like marks on the road or bent road signs.